jozeflacko/snake-game/README.md

 ### How to play this game:

-Snake can move in 4 directions and turn.
-To change his direction use keyboard keys ( up, down, left, right and space ) or tap on gamepad buttons.
-With every food snake will grow and get a little faster.
-If snake will have no energy it will die.
-When the snake will touch himself, it will also die.
+Snake can move in 4 directions.
+To change its direction use keyboard keys ( up, down, left, right and space ) or click on gamepad buttons.
+With every "food" snake will grow and get a little faster.
+If the snake will not have enough energy it will die.
+And also when it will touch itself, it will also die.
 Have fun!!!

 <p style='max-width:360px;'>
 <img src="https://raw.githubusercontent.com/opam/JavascriptSnakeGame/master/img/screenshot.png" alt="Smiley face">